a BlackSheep BellyDance and Drum Troupe

 805-452-0414 or firstname.lastname@example.org

 Tribal Gallop, welcomes men, women and children of all ages, all sizes, shapes and abilities, raw beginners to advanced in our classes/Tribe.
-You may be inspired to join us just in class, on stage at Festivals, in Parades, at community gatherings, or simply as a supporter.
+You may be inspired to drum and/or Dance and join us just in class, on stage at Festivals, in Parades, at community gatherings, or simply as a supporter.
 The audience remains an important part of the experience, but it is the connections between the dancers and drummers and the joy that is felt that is the essence of each practice.
 Lalalalalala.....

 We are available for Party Performances.
 We love themed parties!